-More than any secular drug treatment facilities, Christian drug rehab centers acknowledge the immeasurable value of and the role of the family in the recovery process of individuals suffering from substance abuse disorder.
+Family therapy and rehab are very important to Christian drug rehab centers as they acknowledge the immeasurable value of and the role of the family in the recovery process of individuals suffering from substance abuse disorder.
 A family is distinct from social support groups because of the strong emotional bond as well as level and duration of commitment.
 Ultimately, the members of the family have as much stake in the treatment process as that of the recovering addict.

 Because family is regarded as a basic system wherein the parts are connected and affect each other, family therapy is most commonly included in Christian drug rehab programs.
 Family therapy is a therapeutic technique that is anchored on the belief that the strength of the family can bring about positive changes in various problems like drug addiction.